Abhishek0914/iFly_MongoDB_Express_client/README.md

-# iFly_MERN_Project
+# iFly_MongoDB_Express_client
-This repository contains a MERN Stack project based on an online flight booking website.
+This repository contains the back-end of the MERN stack project